1. How do I fit it to my boots or bindings?

 In the backpack, we typically pack the Adapters in a wet storage area of your pack with the shovel and skins.
 I like to lay the adapters side by side with the bottoms facing my back.
 I then place my skins over the adapter to create an extra cushion barrier between my back and the adapters.

 1. Will you ship overseas?

-Yes, we ship worldwide FOR FREE!
+Yes, we ship worldwide for a flat 30USD!
 We do not pay for sales tax (VAT, GST, PST) or import duties.
 This is the sole responsibility of the Importer upon delivery.
 Please email us at email@example.com for further details.

 2. How much are import fees?

 Import fees vary from nation to nation, but they typically range from $30USD to $55 USD.
 Many nations do not get charged any import fee on our adapters.
 Please consult your governments import policy from the USA on products under the HS code 95061240 (ski bindings/fasteners).

 Warranties and Returns

 1. I broke a piece, what is your warranty policy?